AWegnerGitHub/awegnergithub.github.io-content/2017_07_31_a_decade_at_caterpillar.md

 If they do, it's not a "work life balance" for families where both parents are employed - especially if they aren't both employed at Caterpillar.
 A week before I found the new job, a new flexible work schedule was announced where employees could work 80 hours over the course of 9 days instead of the usual 10, giving you every other Friday off.
 At first glance, that sounds appealing.
-But, after minute or so of figuring of how it works there is a fatal flaw: I'd be home even later over the course of 9 days and then be home on a Friday - when the rest of the family is at work or school.
+But, after a minute or so of figuring out how it works there is a fatal flaw: I'd be home even later over the course of 9 days and then be home on a Friday - when the rest of the family is at work or school.
 That doesn't solve anything for me.

 The new job is a full time remote position.
 I'll be home every day.
 I can step out for an hour to go to a class room party or take a morning off to go on a field trip.
 The flexibility I've been told about is amazing.
 The official vacation policy is: